Community-led development "The Apache Way"

 Maintaining a publicly accessible archive of those communications is a vital component of the services we provide to our community.
 They serve as a both a public historical record and a searchable repository of our activities.

-On rare occasions it becomes necessary to make modifications to our own archives.
+On very rare occasions it becomes necessary to make modifications to our own archives.
 This document describes the circumstances and procedures under which such modifications may be made.
 Please note that it is common practice for many others not affiliated with the ASF to provide archives of our public forums as well.
 This document pertains solely to the archives made directly available through hosts within the apache.org domain.

 All communication sent to our public forums - the public mailing lists, wikis, issue reporting systems and any other ASF contribution mechanism - is deemed to be published by the sender of that communication and made public without condition.
 Any disclaimers that may be attached to said communication that describe it as private or non-redistributable are self-contradictory and thus null and void.
 The Apache Software Foundation is not responsible for removing or otherwise concealing your communication after you caused it to become public.